RaziFalah/agriculture-project/3Dcomponents/README.md

 <p>As mentioned above the water pump will supply the plants with water as the sensors and API instruct.</p>
 <h1>Eroom</h1>
 <image src="../digrams/eroom.png">
 <p>The errom will be the brain of this house, it will host the esp32 and will be the destination of all the wiring.
-It will also architecturally hold the ceiling when it extends backwards to allow sunlight to access the plants.</p>
+It will also architecturally hold the ceiling when it extends backwards to allow sunlight to access the plants.
+Please note that this image shown above shows only the structure of the room, it is empty and does not contain necessary components yet.</p>